Family Access Membership

 Head Start and Title I schools are eligible to be a Community Partner School.
 Becoming a Community Partner School qualifies your school for discounted group admission rates on field trips.

 Organizations that work with families or children who have significant barriers to accessing the Museum may be eligible for a Community Card.
-A Community Card admits for up to six people and one staff member from the organization.
-If your organization is interested in a Community Card, please contact our Museum Access Program at email@example.com.
+A Community Card admits up to six people and one staff member from the organization.
+If your organization is interested in a Community Card, please complete the Community Card Application.

 Does my family qualify for the $15 Family Access Membership?

-If your family lives within a 25 mile radius of Portland, receives income assistance in any way (please see the list below for possibilities), and has children ages 0–12, you qualify for the membership.
+As of June 1st, our mileage radius accepted for the Family Access Membership is expanded to 35 miles from the Museum.
+If your family receives income assistance in any way (please see the list below for possibilities), and has children ages 0–12, you qualify for the membership.
 Foster families automatically qualify for the Family Access Membership.

 What is needed to apply for a Family Access membership?